phreaknik/coldnoise.net/content/posts/c-macro-patterns/index.md

 ```

 The problem is that the macro argument is used multiple times in the macro
 definition.
-Some compilers provide tools to solve this, like GNU statement
+Some compilers provide tools to solve this, such as the `typeof`
-expression:
+extension in GCC:
 ```rust
 // Correct in GNU/Clang only :/
 #define SQUARE(a) ({ \